yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

             return true;
         }

-        // If the most recent activity was noHistory but was only stopped rather
-        // than stopped+finished because the device went to sleep, we need to make
-        // sure to finish it as we're making a new activity topmost. if (mService.isSleeping() && mLastNoHistoryActivity != null && !mLastNoHistoryActivity.finishing) {
+        if (mService.isSleeping() && mLastNoHistoryActivity != null &&
-            if (DEBUG_STATES) Slog.d(TAG_STATES,
-                    "no-history finish of " + mLastNoHistoryActivity + " on new resume");
+                !mLastNoHistoryActivity.finishing) {
             requestFinishActivityLocked(mLastNoHistoryActivity.appToken, Activity.RESULT_CANCELED,
                     null, "resume-no-history", false);
             mLastNoHistoryActivity = null;